maiple/opengml/SOURCE_OVERVIEW.md

 *dependencies: asset*

-Performs collision detection over a set of `Shape`s.
+Performs collision detection over a set of shapes.

-Depends on asset, because some of the `Shape`s may be sprite / image data.
+`asset` is a dependency because some of the shapes may involve image data.

 ## interpreter